Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Two-body relative distance operator

 By using Eqs. (\ref{BJ}) and (\ref{17}) one can explicitly verify that the operator

 indeed satisfies Eq. (\ref{DJ}).
 If Poincare approximation is satisfied with a high accuracy then obviously ${\bf D}\approx{\tilde{\bf D}}$.

-In contrast to the situation in quantum mechanics, different components of ${\bf D}$ do not commute with each other and therefore are not simultaneously measurable.
+In contrast to the situation in standard quantum mechanics, different components of ${\bf D}$ do not commute with each other and therefore are not simultaneously measurable.
+As shown in Chap. \ref{WPS}, if in Poincare invariant theory the position operator is defined in a consistent way, its different components also do not commute with each other (see Sec. \ref{consistent}).
 However, since $[{\bf D}^2,{\bf J}"]=0$, by analogy with quantum mechanics one can choose $({\bf D}^2,{\bf J}^{"2},J_z^{"})$ as a set of diagonal operators.
 The result of explicit calculations is

 It is obvious that in typical situations the last two terms in this expression are much less than the first two terms and for this reason we accept an approximation